 Key Takeaways:

-• Single object deletion: Use delete() on an object.
+- Single object deletion: Use

-• Foreign key relationships: Manage cascading deletions with on_delete.
+on a queryset for efficient bulk deletion. - Foreign key relationships: Manage cascading deletions with

-• Custom deletion logic: Override the delete() method for additional control.
+. - Custom deletion logic: Override the

-• Soft deletions: Mark records as deleted without permanently removing them.
+method for additional control. - Soft deletions: Mark records as deleted without permanently removing them.

 Optimize your Django application with the right deletion strategy and keep your data safe and manageable!